 The little details of each discipline may be the most valuable piece to our training program.
 Did you know you will have to pin your race number on your brand-new tri top?
 Well, in our program we will show you how a race belt keeps you from putting holes in your nice top.

 All in all, it’s a great group of ladies who will sweat, work, and cheer each other on during the race day—from the early-morning jitters to the finish, with medals proudly displayed around your neck.
 June 28 is our start, mark your calendar and get registered today!

-This blog was written by Amanda Bireline.
-To find out more about the NIFS bloggers, click here.
+This blog was written by Kris Simpson, BS, ACSM-PT, HFS, personal trainer and USTAat NIFS.
+To read more about Kris and the NIFS bloggers, click here.